CureQ/CureQ-Lab/README.md

 The [Microscopy GUI](https://github.com/CureQ/Microscopy) performs segmentation and statistical calculations on microscopy images. <br>The current main version provides the cell body detection application to analyze microscopy images and identify cell bodies in the provided samples.

+This project focuses on the selection and implementation of a suitable cell segmentation model for use within the CureQ-Toolbox, an analysis tool for microscopy images in the context of Huntington's disease research.
+The goal was to evaluate the accuracy and usability of various segmentation approaches and integrate a model that meets the needs of end users.
+The results show that the Cellpose-SAM model, combined with a preset diameter parameter, provides the best performance in terms of segmentation quality and ease of use.
+ The model is locally deployable, requires no additional training and has been successfully integrated into a desktop application with a graphical user interface.
+This provides an efficient alternative to existing manual workflows, supporting the analysis of microscopic data within the CureQ consortium.

 <!-- Microscopy GUI images -->
 <!-- Table Image styling for multiple images near eachother -->
 <table>